-Thank you for choosing to fundraise for Sydney Children’s Hospital Foundation (SCHF).
+Thank you for choosing to fundraise for Sydney Children’s Hospitals Foundation (SCHF).
 We are delighted to have you join the team.
 Your support will help change the lives of sick and injured children.

 When you register your fundraiser and accept the terms and conditions below, we will issue you with an official authorisation to fundraise on behalf of SCHF (which will expire on one month after your event).
 You will then be authorised to organise a fundraising activity on behalf of SCHF and communicate to the public that proceeds from your activity will be donated to us.

 To help make sure that you are fundraising legally, please read and follow the conditions below, as well as follow the NSW Department of Fair Trading Conditions for Charitable Fundraising Authorities.

 In fundraising for SCHF, you are agreeing to:

 - Gain approval and sign off for any correspondence, advertising, publicity or literature for the event, copy or design that mentions Sydney Children’s Hospital, Randwick or Sydney Children’s Hospitals Foundation, before progressing to print, broadcast, or production.

 - Direct all media enquiries to your contact at Sydney Children’s Hospitals Foundation.

 - Not use the name or logo of Sydney Children’s Hospitals Foundation in a way which could damage our reputation.

 - Send all funds you raise to SCHF in a timely manner so we can start putting them to good use.
 You can send these in the form of a cheque or cash, or you can deposit directly into our account.
 This needs to be accompanied by all the relevant paperwork relating to your fundraising.